Peyronie's Disease can be successfully treated

 Peyronie’s Disease (PD) can lead to penile pain, penile curvature, erectile dysfunction, scar tissue that can be felt (plaque), and an overall decrease in quality of life.

-Each one of these factors can be improved by LI-ESWT.
+Each one of these factors may be improved by LI-ESWT.

-Penile Pain: In all studies, patients receiving LI-ESWT had their penile pain decrease significantly faster than patients receiving no treatment or placebo.
+In multiple clinical studies, patients receiving LI-ESWT had their penile pain decrease significantly faster than patients receiving no treatment or placebo.
 This rapid reduction in penile pain can have a significant improvement on a patient’s quality of life.
-It is important to recognize that penile pain will almost always improve over time, but LI-ESWT will speed up this process.
+It is important to recognize that penile pain will almost always improve over time, but the research conducted to date has found that LI-ESWT will speed up this process.

 One classic study showed that when PD goes untreated, 14% of patient’s penile curvature showed improvement, 40% showed slower progression, and 47% remain unchanged.
-In virtually all studies, men treated with LI-ESWT showed either a significant reduction in their curvature, or a significantly reduced progression of curvature compared to untreated men.
+In addition, multiple clinical studies found that men treated with LI-ESWT showed either a significant reduction in their curvature, or a significantly reduced progression of curvature compared to untreated men.
 The stabilizing effect LI-ESWT can have on the spontaneous progression of the disease can also decrease the chance that surgical intervention will be needed.

-Erectile Function: There is excellent data showing that LI-ESWT treatment of the penis improves erectile dysfunction.
-We are currently offering this treatment for ED.
-While it has not yet been approved in the US by the FDA and is therefore being used “off label,” both the literature and our clinical experience show significant improvement in the majority of treated patients.
+There is excellent data showing that LI-ESWT treatment of the penis improves erectile dysfunction.
+LI-ESWT has not yet been approved in the US by the FDA for the treatment of ED.
+However, we currently offer it as an “off label” treatment to individual patients where appropriate, because both the literature and our clinical experience show significant improvement in the majority of treated patients.

 The protocol used for PD and ED is quite different.
 However, the research in LI-ESWT for PD does show a consistent improvement in erectile function.
 This may result from a combination of factors.
 Most likely, it stimulates improved blood flow into the penis through the penile blood vessels (which is thought to be the main mechanism).
 Also, a man’s erections may improve as a result of decreases in pain, curvature, and plaque size.